 New Opportunity for Previously Denied Agent Orange Claims

-Passage of the Blue Water Navy Vietnam Veterans Act not only opens the door for new disability claims, but also allows previously rejected claims from Blue Water Navy Veterans to be re-evaluated.
+Passage of the Blue Water Navy Vietnam Veterans Act opens the door for new disability claims and allows previously rejected claims from Blue Water Navy Veterans to be re-evaluated.

 How Much Compensation Can I Receive For VA Disability Claims?

-VA disability payments are made based on a number of factors, including the severity of your disability (determined on a percentage rating system), and how many dependents you have.
+VA disability payments are made based on several factors, including the severity of your disability (determined by a percentage rating system) and how many dependents you have.
 The VA posts the ranges for disability compensation here.

 How Can Blue Water Navy Vets Apply for VA Disability Benefits?

-There are three paths for putting in your disability claim as a Blue Water Navy Vet, depending on your status.
-If you have already filed a claim that was filed prior to January 1, 2020 and has been stayed, be patient, the VA is working through those claims.
-If you never filed a disability claim before on this basis, you can file a new claim.
+Depending on your status, there are three paths for putting in your disability claim as a Blue Water Navy Vet.
+If you have already filed a claim that was filed prior to January 1, 2020, and the claim has been stayed, be patient, the VA is working through those claims.
+If you have never filed a disability claim before on this basis, you can file a new claim.
 If you previously filed a disability claim and it was denied, you can file a new claim now based on the changed law.
 The VA has specific forms for each of these here.

-With respect to Agent Orange-related claims, you will need to provide evidence of both medical records showing the existence of an Agent Orange-related medical condition, and military records showing your exposure to Agent Orange.
+Concerning Agent Orange-related claims, you will need to provide evidence of both medical records showing the existence of an Agent Orange-related medical condition and military records showing your exposure to Agent Orange.

 In preparing your claim, keep in mind the presumptions discussed above.
-If your medical condition is not on the presumptively service-connected list, you will need to provide some scientific or medical evidence (such as a medical journal article or research findings) that connect your condition with Agent Orange.
-Be sure your application and military record supporting information show that during active military, naval, or air service, you served offshore of the Republic of Vietnam during the period beginning on January 9, 1962, and ending on May 7, 1975.
+If your medical condition is not on the presumptively service-connected list, you will need to provide some scientific or medical evidence (such as a medical journal article or research findings) that connects your condition with Agent Orange.
+Be sure your application and military record supporting information show that during active military, naval, or air service, you served offshore of the Republic of Vietnam from January 9, 1962, and ending on May 7, 1975.

-If the VA rejects your claim, or gives you a disability rating that you believe is too low, you have the right to appeal the case and may be an optimum time to talk with a VA disability claims attorney to evaluate your options.
+If the VA rejects your claim or gives you a disability rating that you believe is too low, you have the right to appeal the case.
+It may be an optimum time to talk with a VA disability claims attorney to evaluate your options.

 Get a consultation now

-Veterans Law Group has been successfully handling veterans disability claims for the past 25 years, including Agent Orange claims.
+Veterans Law Group has successfully handled veterans’ disability claims for the past 25 years, including Agent Orange claims.
 Our job is to acquire and assemble the information the VA needs to easily grant your appeal.
 We collect reports, develop strategies, and make your best arguments to the VA on appeal.
 Contact us today for a free evaluation of your case.